WEBDEVPRKel6/K6-Timer-Javascript/README.md

 * Adding a new stopwatch for the new task.
 * Deleting stopwatch.
 * Adding a name to each stopwatch.
+* Running in background.
+The stopwatch will still run even if you close the tab.

 This project still needs some improvements and we are still working on it.
 We accept constructive criticism and suggestions to improve the quality of the stopwatch that we make.